Nisha31082006/ML-Based-Electricity-Demand-Forecasting-for-Efficient-Power-Management./README.md

 ---

-## 🔍 Train-Test Splitting Methods

-### Regression
-- Manual Time-Series Split
-- Percentage Split
-- TimeSeriesSplit (Best)

-### Classification
-- Random Split
-- Stratified Split
-- K-Fold
-- Stratified K-Fold

----

-## 📊 Results & Comparison
+## 📊 Results
-- Random Forest achieved the highest performance among all models
+- Random Forest achieved the highest performance
 - ANN performed well but required more tuning
-- Decision Tree and KNN showed moderate performance
+- Other models showed moderate performance
-- SVM and Naive Bayes gave comparatively lower performance

 ---

 ## 🧠 Deep Learning vs Machine Learning
-- ANN used for capturing complex patterns
+- ANN captures complex patterns
-- Random Forest outperformed ANN for tabular data
+- Random Forest performed better for tabular data
 - Final model selected: **Random Forest**

 ---

 ## 🔗 Association Rule Mining
 - Apriori algorithm used for pattern discovery
-- Identified relationships between weather and electricity load
+- Found relationships between weather and electricity load

-### Note:
-Apriori is not used for prediction; it is used only for finding patterns.
+> Note: Apriori is not used for prediction, only for pattern analysis.

 ---

-## 🏆 Final Conclusion
+## 🏆 Conclusion
-- Random Forest is the best model for this dataset
+- Random Forest is the best-performing model
-- Provides highest accuracy and stability
+- Provides high accuracy and stability
-- Suitable for tabular data and reduces overfitting
+- Suitable for electricity load prediction
-- ANN used for comparison but not selected as final model

----

-## 🚀 Future Enhancements
-- Implement LSTM for time-series forecasting
-- Add more features (holidays, seasonal data)
-- Improve classification categories
-- Deploy as web application or dashboard

----

-## 📌 Applications
-- Power grid management
-- Electricity demand monitoring
-- Energy distribution planning
-- Smart grid systems

 ---

 ## 👩‍💻 Team Members
 SRUTHI R ,